bjgill/java-technical-assignment/NOTES.md

 * Pre-commit tests, CI and all that jazz would be lovely.
 * Yes, I'm now really convinced we've got a problem with rounding.
 * We will ultimately need a way to load the mapping of discounts to items (and change said mapping).
 However, that's not very exciting, so let's just hard code it for now.
+* I'd like to commonise some of the test fixtures and create some helper functions.
+We're just at the point where the copying is getting excessive.
+* Does the optional actually help?
+Here, absolutely not.
+I have a suspicion that it will be useful for composing, though, so let's keep it in.